The Ocean At The End Of The Lane

 The National Theatre brings Neil Gaiman's novel to life.

-From the imagination of Neil Gaiman, best-selling author of Coraline, Good Omens and The Sandman, comes the National Theatre’s major new stage adaptation of The Ocean At The End Of The Lane, direct from its acclaimed run in the West End.
+From the imagination of bestselling author Neil Gaiman comes the National Theatre’s major new stage adaptation of The Ocean At The End Of The Lane, which is touring the UK and Ireland to an overwhelming reception of five-star reviews.

-This five-star spectacular from the producers of War Horse and The Curious Incident Of The Dog In The Night-Time is a thrilling adventure of fantasy, myth and friendship, taking audiences on an epic journey to a childhood once forgotten and the darkness that lurks at the very edge of it.
+This ‘mindblowing’ (Manchester Evening News) spectacular from the producers of War Horse and The Curious Incident Of The Dog In The Night-Time is a thrilling adventure of fantasy, myth and friendship, taking audiences on an epic journey to a childhood once forgotten.

 Returning to his childhood home, a man finds himself standing beside the pond of the old Sussex farmhouse where he used to play.
 He’s transported to his 12th birthday when his remarkable friend Lettie claimed it wasn’t a pond, but an ocean–a place where everything is possible…